postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api.md

 ---

 Stay on top of your API deployments in Postman by connecting to [Amazon API Gateway](https://aws.amazon.com/api-gateway/).
-With this integration, you can view your API deployment status and history from within Postman.
-You can also export your API schema from Postman to API Gateway.
-Use the AWS console to deploy your exported schema, or deploy your schema directly from Postman to a stage in API Gateway.
-OpenAPI schemas are supported, including HTTP and REST APIs.
+Once connected to API Gateway, you can view your API deployment status and history from within Postman.
+This integration supports OpenAPI schemas for both HTTP and REST APIs.

+For HTTP APIs, you can also choose to export your schema from Postman to Amazon API Gateway.
+You can then use the AWS console to deploy your exported schema to a stage.
+Alternatively, you can deploy your HTTP API schema directly from Postman to a stage in API Gateway.

 * [Connecting to Amazon API Gateway](#connecting-to-amazon-api-gateway)
     * [Authenticating with an AWS IAM role](#authenticating-with-an-aws-iam-role)